Rachana-Kaparthi/iiitb-asic/README.md

 <summary>
 	Sequential logic optimisation for unused outputs-
 </summary>
-While synthesizing the code, by default the synthesizer optimises all the intermediate outputs that do not have a role in producing the primary output of the module thereby reducing the logic.
-Consider below two example for better understanding:
+While synthesizing the code, by default the yosys synthesizer optimises all the intermediate outputs that do not have a role in producing the primary output of the module, thereby reducing the logic.
+Consider below two examples for better understanding:

 **Example 1**
 ```